Content on this page was generated by AI and has not been manually reviewed.

 How do I verify that my extension is actually protecting my traffic?

 Test by visiting a site that shows your IP location, run DNS leak tests, and compare results with and without the extension active.
 Look for a different IP from your real one and verify DNS requests are routed through the VPN.
-Is hoxx vpn safe for privacy, security, and streaming in 2025?
-A comprehensive review and safer alternatives

 Is it okay to use a free extension on public Wi-Fi networks?

 Public Wi-Fi is inherently riskier.
 A VPN extension adds a privacy layer, but you should still practice careful browsing, avoid entering sensitive data on shared networks, and consider a full VPN for better protection when on untrusted networks.
+Edgerouter lite vpn setup step-by-step guide for OpenVPN, WireGuard, and IPsec on EdgeRouter Lite 2026

 What should I do if I suspect a VPN extension is leaking my data?